Kmullen444/Comptia/1001 Notes/Networking/intro_to_IP.md

 #### Ephermeral ports - (temporary port numbers)
 - Between Ports 1024 - 65535
 - These are determined in real-time by the client (OS)

+### Port Numbers

+#### TCP and UDP ports can be any number between 0 and 65535

+#### Most servers (services) use non-ephemeral (not-temporary) port numbers
+- This isn't always the case
+-   It's just a number
+-   As long as the server knows where that data is supposed to go everything runs smoothly

+#### Port numbers are for communication, not security
+- Even if you use a random port, it's very easy to run a port-scaner and find what services are using what port
+- You would also need another service in place to make sure that the right data is going to the right port if everything were random
+- That's why service port numbers need to be "well known"

+#### TCP port numbers aren't the same as UDP port numbers
+- Port 80 on TCP isn't the same as Port 80 on UDP
+- Isn't usually done in normal operation